Set your service token (from dashboard)

 );

-REST API Configuration
+REST API configuration

 When using the REST API directly, configure your HTTP client: